rockowitz/ddcutil/README.md

 ## Feedback Needed

 This is a preliminary release, and feedback would be very helpful.
-There are a lot of "moving parts that can vary from system to system:
+There are a lot of "moving parts" that can vary from system to system:

 - The build environment can vary.
 - I2C implementation can vary with card, monitor, and driver.